We’re all about retirement planning, and we often talk about Roth IRAs and other retirement accounts and strategies.

 There are ways to maximize your Social Security income, but the most effective strategies need to be put in place before you actually begin collecting benefits.

-Getting the most out of your Social Security can be confusing, because there are several different options as to when you can take Social Security.
+Getting the most out of your Social Security can be confusing because there are several different options as to when you can take Social Security.
 For example, you can take benefits beginning at ages 62, 67, 70, or any age you choose.

 However, know that your age at the time of retirement will affect the amount of your benefit, as well as the benefits you’ll receive for the rest of your life.